quantumjim/Quantum-Computation-course-Basel/README.md

 * Exercise 4,  due on April 05, hand in to Pierre
 * Exercise 5,  due on April 12, hand in to Even
 * Exercise 6,  due on April 19, hand in to Even
-* Exercise 7,  due on April 26, hand in to Bence
+* Exercise 7,  due on April 26, hand in to Maria
-* Exercise 8,  due on May 03, hand in to Maria
+* Exercise 8,  due on May 03, hand in to Bence
 * Exercise 9,  due on May 10, hand in to Maria
 * Exercise 10, due on May 17, hand in to Pierre
-* Exercise 11, due on May 24, hand in to Even
+* ~~Exercise 11, due on May 24, hand in to Even
-* Exercise 12, due on May 31, hand in to Bence
+* ~~Exercise 12, due on May 31, hand in to Bence

 The solutions of the exercises are presented at the exercise course a week after.
 Further, the TAs will give a few hints about the next exercise.
 If you cannot come to the exercise but would like to know the hints, please send an email to the corresponding TA.